-Recent improvements to South Australia's share of the Murray-Darling Basin water resource have enabled water allocations to increase from 52 per cent to 89 per cent for South Australian River Murray water access entitlement holders (Class 3a, 3b, 4, 7 and 8).
+South Australian River Murray water access entitlement holders (Class 3a, 3b, 4, 7 and 8) will be provided with 89 per cent water allocation in 2016-17.
 Should the water resource availability improve, then these improvements will be translated into improvements in water allocations.

 Eligible water access entitlement holders (Class 3a, 3b, 4 and 7) will also have access to private carryover.
 They will receive a letter and updated water account with their carryover volume endorsed.
 It is expected that this advice will be received in October 2016.
-Eligibility criteria include: